 IRSF: International Revenue Share Fraud

 IRSF is one of the biggest fraud challenges for Telcos.
-In a report by CFCA, Revenue Share Fraud accounts for $4 billion to $6.1 billion loss to the telecom industry.
+In a report by CFCA, Revenue Share Fraud accounts for a $4 billion to $6.1 billion loss to the telecom industry.
 In this type of fraud attempt, the attackers take advantage of premium phone rates.
 Here’s how it happens:

 - The attacker leases a premium phone number.